NickVonImhof/custom-enchants/README.md

 - #### Galestep
     - Max lvl: 3
     - Leap forwards in a burst of wind.
 You can hold down sneak to repeatedly trigger this effect.
 Higher levels will decrease the (already very short) cooldown.
-(At max lvl of 3, holding down crouch will causey you to fly through the air at mach 2+.)
+(At max lvl of 3, holding down crouch will cause you to fly through the air at mach 2+.)

 - #### Rewind
     - Max lvl: 1